Jean Ellen

 It has a mild, piney spiced flavor that is somewhat similar to that of the Indian Kesar mango, and is in the Indian/Alphonso-flavor group.
 The seed is small and polyembryonic.

 The trees tend to flower early, usually multiple times.
 Their season runs from April to June in years when they bear multiple crops.
 Typically we get at least some or a considerable amount of spring mangos from Jean Ellen.
-The growth habit is low-to-moderate vigorous, with open canopy and upright growth habit.
+The growth habit is low-to-moderate vigorous, with open canopy and vertical/upright growth habit.

 The flowers are a little fungal prone, particularly to anthracnose on its early bloom.
 For this reason it is a poor choice for humid parts of Florida, better suited to growers near the coast.
 The fruit is moderately resistant to bacterial black spot.